fotoente/MIsskey-ebooks-bot/README.md

 Changes to the Markov chain section of the .cfg-file will have immediate effect.
 Changes to the misskey part of the *.cfg-file, requires a restart of the bot.
+If an option is missing from the `misskey` part of the config file, the default values will be used.

 ## Known Quirks
 - The startup needs quite some time.
 On my system about 10 seconds.
 You know that everything runs well when the first Note is posted.
-- When the bot is started, he runs in a timeout in the first 60 seconds.
-To prevent that, just mention the bot, and he will stay in a loop.

 ## Contributors
 [Shibao](https://github.com/shibaobun) - Docker support and bug hunting<br />
-[Yupix](https://github.com/yupix) - Mi.py framework and clean code<br />
+[Yupix](https://github.com/yupix) - MiPA framework and clean code<br />
 [Nullobsi](https://github.com/nullobsi) - Added multi-user support<br />
 [ThatOneCalculator](https://github.com/ThatOneCalculator) - Option to CW the posts<br />